shohirose/basic-cfd3/README.md

 $ cmake --build build
 ```

-Please note that the project depends on [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) and [googletest](https://github.com/google/googletest) libraries, which are automatically downloaded and built by CMake using the `FetchContent` module.
+Please note that the project depends on [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) library, which is automatically downloaded and built by CMake using the `FetchContent` module.

 Then, run all simulators and get results.
 For Linux,